gitlab-sshd

 For more details about the implementation, see the blog post.

-If you are considering switching from OpenSSH to gitlab-sshd
+If you are considering switching from OpenSSH to gitlab-sshd, consider the following:

 - PROXY protocol: